 The Perfect Native American Memorial Day

-As a Native American veteran, Akwesasne Mohawk, and a Second Lieutenant in the U.S. Army, there is a special place in my heart for Memorial Day.
-It is a day for all veterans to reflect on fellow soldiers we spent time with during the service (there is not a much greater bond than the one with military buddies), and to reflect on all those who served, who are serving and, of course, though the day reminds of the service members, above all, Memorial Day is the day to honor all those special service members who never made it back home.
+As a Native American veteran (Akwesasne Mohawk) and a Second Lieutenant of the U.S. Army, there is a special place in my heart for Memorial Day.
+It is a day for all veterans to reflect on fellow soldiers we spent time with during the service (there is not a much greater bond than the one with military buddies), and to reflect on all those who served, who are serving and, of course, honor all those special service-members who never made it back home.

 Memorial Day is a special day for military service men and women, and we appreciate the gestures of thanks from our fellow Americans and feel honored for having served our country.

 But sometimes I wish the contributions of our Native American servicemen and women received a little bit more emphasis.